seedstack/website/content/docs/business/manual/factories.md

 that does not already has an explicit factory.

 A default factory only provides a `create(...)` method.
-It will try to find a constructor of the produced class matching the given arguments and invoke it.
+It will try to find a constructor of the produced class matching the argument types and invoke it.
 It can be used like this:

 ```java
 public class SomeClass {